crramirez/My-Resume/README.md

 * Managed a team of 12 in upgrading the Election Management System for the new voting machines including the development of the new Ballot Design, used to generate 1.7K different ballot faces and serialize 80M of ballots in PDF for 55M registered voters and 92K voting machines.
 * Automated the installation of the Election Management System inside a Docker container, reducing up to 80% the setup time and lowering in at least 30% the people needed to do the deployment on customer’s data center.
 * Led the installation and use of a Continuous Integration platform (Jenkins), the migration of our build system from Ant to Maven, and installation of Sonar as code review platform, improving a lot the daily releases to QA, the automated testing and code review.

-**Tech Stack**: OpenCV, Java EE / JAX-RS / JPA, JBoss AS / Wildfly, Hibernate, Spring Data / MVC, Liquibase, AngularJS, Maven, Git, Jenkins, Oracle Database, PostgreSQL, Docker, Linux, Virtualization, Cloud computing, Terraform, Kettle
+**Tech Stack**: OpenCV, Java EE / JAX-RS / JPA, JBoss AS / Wildfly, Hibernate, Spring Data / MVC, Liquibase, AngularJS, Maven, Git, Jenkins, Oracle Database, PostgreSQL, Docker, Linux, Virtualization, Cloud computing, Terraform, Kettle.

 ### Smartmatic Labs C.A., Product Architect, Mar 2010 - Oct 2012
 * Made scriptable all the pipeline of building a custom operating system for our standalone solutions, using FAI (Fully Automated Installation).
 It avoided the rework and made a completely auditable the OS image, reducing a lot the costs for solution certification.